MDAnalysis/MDAnalysis.github.io/_posts/2018-08-30-on-the-fly-transformations.md

 ```

-    NGLWidget(count=11)

-This transformations is good when we want to see how the conformation of the protein evolves with time.
+This transformation is good when we want to see how the conformation of the protein evolves with time.

 But, in this case, we also have a membrane.
 How does the protein behave in the membrane?
 Doing a least
 squares fitting in the `xy` plane can help us have a better look.
 Here's how it goes: